Five must-see romance movies to watch on Netflix

 Romance movie never hurts.
 No one can resist a love story.
-From classics and dramas to cute teen dating, Metrópoles has separated five romantic Netflix productions to watch and be enchanted by.
+From classic and dramatic to cute teen dating, the metropolises separated five romantic Netflix productions to watch and be enchanted.

 Through My Window (2022): In the film, Raquel (Clara Galle) is in love with her neighbor, Ares (Júlio Penã), a cold boy who lives in a completely different world.
 However, chance ends up uniting the two, who find themselves involved in a plot of desire and love.